Canon 1D C vs Sony RX10 IV

-The Canon EOS-1D C and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were announced, respectively, in April 2012 and September 2017.
+The Canon EOS-1D C and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were revealed to the public, respectively, in April 2012 and September 2017.
 The 1DC is a DSLR, while the RX10 IV is a fixed lens compact.
-The cameras are based on a full frame (1DC) and an one-inch sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 20 MP.
+The cameras are based on a full frame (1DC) and an one-inch (RX10 IV) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 20 MP.

 The physical size and weight of the Canon 1D C and the Sony RX10 IV are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1DC – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is considerably smaller (52 percent) than the Canon 1D C. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.